DarkStarSword/miasmata-fixes/README.md

 _Currently it requires certain files to have already been extracted into specific locations - TODO is the ability to read them directly from main.rs5._

+### smap.py ###
+This script can decode the various SMAP type files in the game and overlay them on the game map.
+If you happen to be interested in the location of a particular (non 0xff) byte in the file it can also be used to highlight it's location.
+Useful if you have determined what index is failing some comparison using a debugger, e.g. for the Bored Cartographer achievement.

+_Currently it requires certain files to have already been extracted into specific locations - TODO is the ability to read them directly from main.rs5._